 August 28, 2014 Update: See SVP of Sales Tom Sparkman's letter to our customers regarding Spansion's dispute with Macronix.

 Macronix is distorting what is really happening with these cases.
 In its second ITC action against Spansion, Macronix named Allied Telesis (amongst many others) as a downstream respondent.
-The reality is Allied Telesis purchases very low volumes from Spansion – negligible amounts.
-Based on these very low volumes, Allied Telesis made the business decision to no longer purchase from Spansion and, as a result, they are no longer part of the second ITC action.
-The fact that Allied Telesis agreed to no longer purchase from Spansion simply means that they are no longer involved in this case; it does not have any bearing on the merits of the case or the supposed strength of Macronix’s patents.
-In fact, Allied Telesis made clear that its decision to stop using Spansion chips was not an admission of infringement but, instead, was a decision made “for settlement purposes only.”
-They simply wanted out of the case based on the very low volumes of Spansion chips that it used.
+The reality is Allied Telesis imports low volumes of Spansion products into the US – negligible amounts.
+Based on these very low volumes, Allied Telesis made the business decision to no longer import Spansion products and, as a result, they are no longer part of the second ITC action.
+Allied Telesis has not agreed to stop purchasing Spansion products.
+The fact that Allied Telesis agreed to no longer import Spansion products simply means that they are no longer involved in this case; it does not have any bearing on the merits of the case or the supposed strength of Macronix’s patents.
+In fact, Allied Telesis made clear that its decision to stop importing Spansion chips was not an admission of infringement but, instead, was a decision made “for settlement purposes only.”
+They simply wanted out of the case.

 April 29, 2014 Update: Spansion filed two additional patent infringement complaints against Macronix to address past and ongoing widespread violations of Spansion’s patents in a broad and growing range of Macronix NOR Flash and XtraROM memory products.
 The new complaints assert four new patents and have been filed with the U.S. International Trade Commission (ITC) and the United States District Court for the Northern District of California.